lacravate/ways-and-means/README.md

 # Ways-And-Means

 `ways-and-means` allows to pass configuration data to a Sintra app', and use a subset of this data to setup the application routes.
+Also, there is a very simple and starightforward hooks mechanism.

 ## Installation